pytroll/satpy/doc/source/faq.rst

     DASK_NUM_WORKERS=2 OMP_NUM_THREADS=4 python myscript.py

-would create two workers, and each of them would processes their chunk of data using 4 CPUs when calling the underlying math libraries.
+would create two workers, and each of them would process their chunk of data using 4 threads when calling the underlying math libraries.

 How do I avoid memory errors?
 -----------------------------